Ska Is Dead - Header

 The first kick was Warped Tour 2002.
 It seemed like every day we’d get on a terrible stage, first thing in the morning, and spend the rest of the day hanging out at the merch booth selling t-shirts to Ska fans that had no idea we were even on the tour.
 It seemed like we were getting ignored by the music establishment while at the same time it was obvious the kids were still way into what we were doing.
 That tour also gave me the opportunity to talk to friends like Mike Park, and the guys from Big D and the Planet Smashers.
 Every conversation seemed to lead to the same thing.
 If we wanted to revive Ska, we had to do it ourselves and a big tour was obviously the way to do it.

 Ska Is Dead 1 initially hit the Midwest, East Coast, Florida and Eastern Canada in February and April of 2004.
-By far the experiment was a huge success with many shows, such as Chicago, Montreal, Worcester and Sayerville NJ topping 1000 kids in attendance.
+The experiment was by far a huge success with many shows, such as Chicago, Montreal, Worcester and Sayerville NJ topping 1000 kids in attendance.
 With this success, West Coast dates were added in October and the line up got more diverse with the addition of Dan Potthast and Suburban Legends.

 Not to waste time Ska Is Dead 2 was put together and sent out in February and March of 2005 with MU330, Voodoo Glow Skulls and a band that just seemed to explode on tour, Streetlight Manifesto.
 Ska Is Dead 2 built on the first tour’s momentum and sold out most of the venues it played at.